In these terms and conditions, the following words have the following meanings:

 The copyright and all other intellectual property rights in the material contained in the Website and the Digital Banking Services, together with the design, text and graphics, and their selection and arrangement, and all software compilations, underlying source code and software (including applets) belongs to us or our licensors.
 All rights are reserved.
 None of this material may be reproduced or redistributed without our prior written permission.
 We acknowledge however that you may wish to store information concerning your Account.
 Accordingly, you may store or print a single copy for your own, off-line viewing.

-We do not charge to use the Digital Banking Services.
-However, your internet provider, mobile network operator or any third party may charge you when using your Device to access the Digital Banking Services.
-Charges may vary if you use the Digital Banking Services abroad.
+We do not currently charge to use the Digital Banking Services or using your Card via a Digital Wallet.
+Our usual charges for use of your Card will continue to apply.
+Your internet provider, mobile network operator, Digital Wallet Provider or any other third party may charge you when using your Device to access the Digital Banking Services or a Digital Wallet, and it is your responsibility to pay these charges.
+Charges may vary if you use the Digital Banking Services or the Digital Wallet abroad.